-Our peak season runs broadly from May to September, coinciding with school holidays in England and Scotland.
-Our scheduled services stay largely constant, with fluctuation in passenger loads rather than major changes to flight schedules resulting in month to month variations.

-2.17 The throughput of passengers on a typical daily schedule is also not evenly distributed.
+- school holidays in England and Scotland.
+Our scheduled services stay largely constant, with fluctuation in passenger loads rather than major changes to flight schedules resulting in month to month variations. - 2.17 The throughput of passengers on a typical daily schedule is also not evenly distributed.
 We have a peak of departures each morning from broadly 6am to 8am when based aircraft depart, and another busy period in the mid-afternoon.
 Arrivals do fluctuate, but not to the same extent, with a notable peak period after the morning departure period, and in the summer season, a small batch of arrivals late at night and in the early morning.
 Our forecasts indicate that additions to the flight schedule will likely be predominantly during the daytime.